Neuro-Affirming Birth Debrief & Trauma Recovery

 What your investment includes:

-While one consultation often provides the clarity needed to close specific "loops," many mothers, particularly those navigating neurodivergence or complex matrescence, benefit from ongoing reassurance and guidance to address the sadness and grief that often follow this process.
+• While often one debriefing provides the clarity needed to close specific "loops," many mothers, particularly those navigating neurodivergence or complex matrescence, benefit from ongoing reassurance and guidance to address the sadness and grief that often follow this process.
 Follow-up appointments are available to deepen your healing and ensure your long-term well-being is supported.

-These sessions are a powerful first step in addressing birth-related, emotionally charged feelings.
-Parents who feel the emotional anguish is too overwhelming can avoid retraumatisation by reassessing whether it would be more appropriate to shift to the 3 Steps Rewind method, a gentle, somatic-based alternative to EMDR with a non-retraumatising approach.
+• These sessions are a powerful first step in addressing birth-related, emotionally charged feelings.
+Parents who feel the emotional anguish is too overwhelming around a baby’s birth may avoid retraumatisation by reassessing whether it would be more appropriate to shift to the 3 Steps Rewind method, a gentle, somatic-based alternative to EMDR with a non-retraumatising approach.
 This allows us to reduce the heavy emotional "charge" of a memory without requiring you to relive every distressing detail.

-There is no "expiry date" on healing.
+• There is no time limit for debriefing.
 Whether your birth was 6 weeks ago or six years ago, or you are now thinking of having another child and feel ready to understand and come to terms with your previous birth.
-Many women who may feel their birth was traumatic find that a debrief offers reassurance and understanding, and can shift the way they feel about it.
+Many women who may feel their birth was traumatic find that this reflective process, offers reassurance and understanding, and can shift the way they feel about it.
 It is never too late to find healing.

 Whether you navigated maternity care in NL, the NHS or in Spain, I understand the specific systemic nuances you’ve been through.